aassie/wormscape/README.md

 ## Wormscape Output

 At the end of this lengthy process, you will have an object called: `WormscapeResults`.
-This is a list of lists of data frames.
-One per channel and per plate.
+This is a list of 3 lists.
+Each list contain the data formatted differently, one channel per list.
-If you have one plate and two channels, you'll have two lists of 3 data frames If you have one plate and three channels, you'll have three lists of 3 data frames If you have two plates and three channels, you'll have six lists of 3 data frames

-- The first data frame is a tibble with the average fluorescence intensity and length per worm, has metadata
+- `Average.Fluorescence`: contains tibbles with the average fluorescence intensity and length per worm, has metadata
-- The second data frame is a tibble with the longitudinal fluorescence profile of each worm, has metadata
+- `Profile.Fluorescence`: contains tibbles with the longitudinal fluorescence profile of each worm, has metadata
-- The third data frame is a tibble of a long format matrix of the average pixel value of the worm fluorescence profile along the x and y axis (normalized in percent).
+- `Matrix.Fluorescence` : contains tibbles of a long format matrix of the average pixel value of the worm fluorescence profile along the x and y axis (normalized in percent).
 Doesn't have metadata

+Example:
+If you want to access Average fluorescence of the first channel defined as Green in your `channel.fluorescence` object.
+You can access it with either `WormscapeResults[[1]][[1]]` or `WormscapeResults$Average.Fluorescence$Green`

 ## Analyzing the data
 In the example below, we will pretend to have analyzed an experiment with **two** plates and measured the **green** and **red** channels.